 Sarah Taylor Silverwood is an artist based in Birmingham.
 She grew up in The Forest of Dean, Gloucestershire.

 Sarah’s drawing practice works across animation, textiles, ceramics, sculpture and print.
-Combining her interests in making, storytelling and working with other people, she produces solo projects for organisations and galleries, and works collaboratively with artists and socially-based initiatives.
-She creates artwork for exhibitions, the public realm and the home.
+Combining her interests in making, storytelling and working with other people, she creates artwork for exhibitions, the public realm and the home.

 Sarah often revisits narratives that have become fixed by familiarity, and through drawing, reanimates them.
 She is continually researching making techniques and experimenting with materials, developing the practical application of her drawing in response to the ideas she is working with.